GLOBAL SELLING BLOG

 Transshipment process

-Below is the commonly followed transshipment process3:
+Below is the commonly followed transshipment process:

 Cargo arrives at the initial port of loading and is checked in for transport.